iterorganization/SimDB/docs/user_guide.md

 **Workflow**: Typically, you create and manage simulations locally, then push them to a remote SimDB server for sharing.
 The data referenced by your simulation can be either local (on your machine) or remote (on a data server).

 **IMAS Access Layer compatibility**:
-SimDB uses imas-python to read IMAS data. [imas-python](https://pypi.org/project/imas-python/) requires Access Layer 5 (AL5) or later and does not support the older Access Layer 4 (AL4).
-If your IMAS data was written using AL4 (e.g., MDSplus-based AL4 databases), you must convert it to AL5 format before use.
+SimDB uses `imas-python` to read IMAS data. [imas-python](https://pypi.org/project/imas-python/) requires that MDSplus data files to be ingested were written with Access Layer 5 (AL5) or later, and does not support reading  MDSplus files written with Access Layer 4 (AL4).
+If your IMAS data was written in MDSplus using AL4 (e.g., MDSplus-based AL4 databases), you must first convert it to AL5 format before use.
 See [AL4 MDSplus data migration](user_guide.md#al4-mdsplus-data-migration) below.

 ## Local simulation management